 Creating a DEI Committee is an essential step in demonstrating your organization’s commitment to bringing forth and prioritizing changes related to diversity, equity, and inclusion.
-You may have already read our post about 3 Steps to Forming an Effective DEI Committee.
+In this three part series, we will be focusing on:

 However, a committee is not self-sustaining, and just forming one is not enough– the work must be nurtured over time.
 The work that a committee does must be viewed as a long-term, continual effort that is both strategic and vital to the future of your organization.
 To sustain your committee’s efforts for the long haul consider taking these actions: